MrApplejuice/libpic170x/doc/src/mainpage.md

 [TOC]

-The libpic170x modular toolbox library that is intended to make using certain functions of a PIC microcontroller less painful to implement by either giving a basis to work off, or asa a toolbox to take components from.
+The libpic170x modular toolbox that is intended to make using or implemeting certain features of a PIC microcontroller less painful.
+It either gives a basis to work off, or provides a modular library to build an application from.
 The library was developed for the [PIC16(L)F1705](https://www.microchip.com/wwwproducts/en/PIC16F1705) and [PIC16(L)F1709](https://www.microchip.com/wwwproducts/en/PIC16F1709) microcontrollers.
 It is likely that the library will not work with other microcontrollers.

-Please refer to the [Usage](#mainpage-usage) section for details on how to use the library before attempting to use it!
+Please refer to the [Usage](#mainpage-usage) section for details on how to use the library.

 # License